-1. Weigh Percentage
+1. Weighted Criteria Percentage

 a.
 Unit Activities.
 Each unit includes 60

 various activities, discussion questions, and responses.

 b.
 Research Exercise

 First draft (outline) of RE 5

 Final version of RE

 (minimum 1250 words, approx. 5 pages D.S.)
 20

-C. Final Exam (Oral presentation) 15
+c.
+Final Exam (Oral presentation) 15

 - 2. Due dates are listed on the attached Course Schedule.
 Reading assignments that are pertinent to individual units are listed on the Course Schedule.
 It is your responsibility to keep current and read all relevant assignments before they are used in class. - 3.
 Class activity assignments will not be accepted late.
 Exceptions will be made to this policy only in emergency situations.
-Please email Dr. Zou as soon as possible.

-4. All work completed should be written in proper English.
+Please email Dr. Zou as soon as possible. - 4.
+All work completed should be written in proper English.
 Work that is not done in an acceptable manner will receive no credit.

 All assignments will be reviewed for grammar and sentence structure before they will be reviewed for content.
 If your assignment is returned for an excessive number of grammatical errors, you will receive a zero on the assignment.
 You will be allowed to rewrite and resubmit it.
-Your instructor strongly recommends that you use the online writing program, ETS Criterion, to review your work before you submit it.
-To access Criterion, you should go to the website, https://criterion.ets.org/student/ and log in.
-The Class Full Name is Tech 198-Spring 2016 and the class access code is BXV7 - QR6G
+Your instructor strongly recommends that you use Grammarly to review your work before you submit it.
+To create an account, you should go to www.grammarly.com.

-- 5. Grade distribution.
-The final grade distribution will be as follows: 93-100 A; 90-92 A-; 88-89 B+; 83-87 B; 80-82 B-; 78-79 C+; 73-77 C; 70-72 C-; 69 D+; 65-68 D; below 65 F - 6.
-This greensheet is subject to change with fair notice.
+5. Grade distribution.
+The final grade distribution will be as follows: 93-100 A; 90-92

+A-; 87-89 B+; 83-86 B; 80-82 B-; 77-79 C+; 73-76 C; 70-72 C-; 69 D+; 65-68 D; below 65 F

+6. This greensheet is subject to change with fair notice.